Western Loop

 click on image to enlarge

-Week 1 of Spring passed with a few days of rain, Week 2 passed again with a few days of rain, until finally, Week 3 was forecast for fine, warm weather.
+Week 1 of Spring passed with still a few days of rain, Week 2 passed again with a few days of rain, until finally, Week 3 was forecast for fine, warm weather.

 I needed no further incentive to get on my bike and bag a few more bonus photos.

-The route I had in mind was a 3-day loop, heading out along the Golden Hwy to Dubbo, before turning south to Cowra, then north-east to Bathurst.
-The homeward leg would be east back over the Blue Mountains to the Sydney basin and my home on the Northern Beaches.
+The route I had in mind was a 3-day loop, heading north-west along the Golden Hwy to Dubbo, before turning south to Cowra, then north-east to Bathurst.

 Sometimes I enjoy riding on my own, but this time I thought it would be fun to have some friends along, so I made a couple of phone calls and arranged for Tim and Harry to join my ride.